On the Bike Spreading Problem: Theoretical analysis

 The reduction of \mds to \tbs is the following.
-Given an instance of the \mds problem on a graph $G$ with degree $d\geq 3$ and integer $k$, we construct a new weighted and directed graph $G'$ for the \tbs problem by directing all edges of $G$ in both directions and by adding a self-loop for each vertex, obtaining a new graph $G'=(V,E')$ with outdegree $d' = d+1$.
+Given an instance of the \mds problem on a graph $G$ with degree $d\geq 3$ and integer $k$, we construct a new weighted and directed graph $G'$ for the \tbs problem by directing all edges of $G$ in both directions and by adding a self-loop to each vertex, obtaining a new graph $G'=(V,E')$ with outdegree $d' = d+1$.
 The probability of each edge is then set to $p_e = {1}/{d'}$.
 We then solve the \tbs problem on $G'$ with a seed with size $k$ and $L=d'$ bikes in each vertex in the seed, threshold $\gamma=1$, step number $\tau = 1$, and $\lambda = n$.
-The reduction returns yes to the $d$-\mds problem if and only if \tbs returns yes, that is if there exists a $(k,d')$-seed set $\S$ in $G'$ with $\tspread{\loads{1,\S}} \geq n$. \\
+The reduction returns yes to the $d$-\mds problem if and only if \tbs returns yes, that is if there exists a $(k,d')$-seed set $\S$ in $G'$ with $\ttspread{1}{\lloads{k,d'}{1,\S}} \geq n$.

-\begin{theorem}\thmlab{tbsNP} The \tbs problem is \textit{NP-complete}. \end{theorem} \begin{proof} The \tbs problem is in NP since a solution can be easily verified in polynomial time.
-Let $A$ be the adjacency matrix of a graph $G$.
-Matrix $A^\tau$, which represents all paths of length $k$, can be computed in $\BO{n^2 \log \tau}$ time.
-Given a seed $\S$ and a $n$-dimensional boolean vector $v_{\S}$ encoding $\S$, the loads can be computed with $A^\tau v_{\S}$.
-Then $\tspread{\loads{\tau,\S}}$ for a given seed can be computed in $\BO{n^2 \log \tau}$ time.
+\begin{theorem}\thmlab{tbsNP} The \tbs problem is \textit{NP-complete}. \end{theorem} \begin{proof} The \tbs problem is in NP since a solution can be verified in polynomial time as follows.
+Let $A$ be the adjacency matrix of a graph $G$, then matrix $A^\tau$ represents the percentage of bikes in a node $u$ that reach a node $v$, for each $u,v\in V$, using paths of length $\tau$ (including possibly self-loops).
+Matrix $A^\tau$ can be computed in $\BO{n^3 \log \tau}$ time with the doubling trick.
+Given a seed $\S$ and an $n$-dimensional vector $\ell_{\S}$ encoding the initial loads, then the loads at step $\tau$ can be computed with $A^\tau \cdot \ell_{\S}$ in $\BO{n^2}$ time.
+Therefore $\tspread{\loads{\tau,\S}}$ for a given seed can be computed in $\BO{n^3 \log \tau}$ time.

-We now show the correctness of the previous reduction.
-We first prove that, if there exists a dominating set $\S$ of size $k'\leq k$ in $G$, then $\S$ is a $(k,d')$-seed in $G'$ giving $\tspread{\loads{1,\S}} \geq n$.
-Since there are $L = d'$ bikes in each node of the seed set, $p_e = 1/d'$ and there are exactly $d'$ outcome edges from each node, each outgoing edge of a node in $\S$ is crossed by one bike.
-The dominating set $\S$ covers each vertex in $V\setminus \S$ with at least one edge; moreover, each node in $\S$ has also a self-loop.
-Each node in $V$ receives at least on bike and hence $\tspread{\loads{1,\S}} = n$.
+We now show the correctness of the reduction.
+We first prove that, if there exists a dominating set $\S$ of size $k'\leq k$ in $G$, then there exits a $(k,d')$-seed in $G'$ giving $\ttspread{1}{\lloads{k,d'}{1,\S}} \geq n$.
+Let us assume for simplicity that $\S$ has size $k'=k$: it suffices to add nodes to $\S$ till reaching size $k$.
+Since there are $L = d'$ bikes in each node of the seed set, $p_e = 1/d'$ and there are exactly $d'$ outgoing edges from each node, we have that each outgoing edge of a node in $\S$ is crossed by one bike.
+By definition, the dominating set $\S$ covers each vertex in $V\setminus \S$ with at least one edge; moreover, each node in $\S$ has a self-loop.
+Therefore, each node in $V$ receives at least on bike and hence $\ttspread{1}{\lloads{k,d'}{1,\S}} = n$.